ProtoSchool/roadmap/README.md

 ## Roadmap & OKRs

 Our OKRs and roadmap provide insight into _how_ we plan to accomplish our top-level goals over time while adhering to the project's guiding principles.

 ### Objectives and Key Results (OKRs)

-Objectives and key results (OKRs) for the immediate future can be found in our [Q1 2020 OKRs](./okrs/2020-q1.md), with links to GitHub issues where relevant.
-You can also join our next [ProtoSchool Community Call](https://github.com/ProtoSchool/organizing/issues/47) or review our [meeting notes](./meeting-notes/meeting-notes-and-recordings.md) for progress updates.
+Objectives and key results (OKRs) for the immediate future can be found in our [Q3 2020 OKRs](./okrs/2020-q3.md), with links to GitHub issues where relevant.

 ### Roadmap